 Construction on Waterloo Park is estimated to cost $64 million and be finished by late 2019.

 “As our city continues to grow and thrive, we must ensure that our beloved green spaces do the same.
 The Waller Creek project will create a world-class green space that will be the legacy we leave for future generations to enjoy,” Austin Mayor Steven Adler said.

-Designed by architects Thomas Phifer & Partners, the Moody Amphitheate features a sleek overlapping layers of steel beams, covered by a translucent polymer roof that will provide rain protection for the stage while allowing natural light to filter in during day time.
+Designed by architects Thomas Phifer & Partners, the Moody Amphitheate features sleek overlapping layers of steel beams, covered by a translucent polymer roof that will provide rain protection for the stage while allowing natural light to filter in during day time.
 When illuminated at night, amphitheater roof structure

 The Conservancy is the non-profit partner to the City of Austin working to restore more than 37 acres of public green space along Waller Creek.